| | |

 reduce the frequency of physical rewards over time.
 Hopefully, this will

+make the extrinsic motivation turn into intrinsic motivation.
 5. How will you go about handling poor academic

+performance?
 I feel that poor academic performance needs to be

 handled immediately, before it becomes a big problem.
 I will notify the